gaiakeeper/iot_dongle_platform/README.md

 You can get the full code from the examples - examples / IoTDongle / SugarHome / AirConditioner.

-Here is the sequence diagram from the mobile Blynk app to the air conditioner (device).
+Here is the sequence diagram from the mobile SugarHome app to the air conditioner (device).

 ![Alt text](/document/image/MQTT_sequence.jpg?raw=true "MQTT sequence diagram")

 When you press the button "power" and make it on in your Sugar Home app (or MQTT client), app publishes topic ("\<Home ID\>/\<Device ID\>/\<Resource ID=2\>/R") to MQTT broker.
 MQTT broker forwards the topic change to the dongle.
 The dongle gets the changed (RESOURCE ID, VALUE) and sends to the device.

 In the other case, the device wants to notify the temperature change to the dongle.
 The device sends the message which sets the current temperature to 28 degrees.
 IoT dongle platform invokes CH_SET_TEMPERATURE() in the dongle.
 The dongle also publishes topic ("\<Home ID\>/\<Device ID\>/\<Resource ID=3\>") to MQTT broker.
 MQTT broker forwards the topic change to your Sugar Home app.

-There are several MQTT clients.
-[MQTT Dashboard](https://play.google.com/store/apps/details?id=com.thn.iotmqttdashboard) is good at Mobile.
-The below shows to the same topic with Sugar Home example by MQTT Dashboard.
+[MQTT Dashboard](https://play.google.com/store/apps/details?id=com.thn.iotmqttdashboard) is one good MQTT client at Mobile.
+You can use it also as shown in the below image.

 ![Alt text](/document/image/MQTT_Dashboard.jpg?raw=true "MQTT Dashboard")